pwobus/Mandarin-Talk/README.md

-An immersive, real-time conversation partner powered by the Gemini Live API.
+A real-time conversation partner powered by the Gemini Live API.

 Provides a low-pressure environment to practice tones, expand vocabulary, and master real-world scenarios.